Join Our Team

 Family Equality Council encourages all interested parties to apply for our currently available jobs, internships, and volunteer opportunities.
 Thanks so much for your interest in being involved the work that we do at Family Equality!

-Location: Flexible, must be comfortable working from home-office
+Location: Flexible – must be comfortable working from a home-based environment

 Location: Washington, D.C.

-Family Equality Council is seeking a public policy intern for Fall 2017 to work with the Federal Policy Advocate in Washington, DC.
-The public policy intern will work with the policy team to pursue legislative, regulatory, and policy goals as advocates for LGBTQ parents and families.
-The public policy intern will have the opportunity to learn about legislative and regulatory drafting, law and policy affecting LGBTQ families, and the legislative process.
-The public policy intern will also create public policy outreach materials, carry out communications with Congressional staff, carry out research on members of Congress, and will have the opportunity to attend meetings with members of Congress and/or their staff.
-The public policy intern will help the policy team develop and implement a campaign linking national and state efforts to protect and promote the rights of LGBTQ people to adopt and foster children.
+Family Equality Council is seeking a Public Policy Intern for Summer 2018 to work with the Federal Policy Advocate in Washington, DC.
+The Public Policy Intern will help the policy team develop and implement the Every Child Deserves A Family Campaign, linking national and state efforts to protect and promote the rights of LGBTQ people to adopt and foster children.
+The Public Policy Intern will assist Family Equality’s Policy Team with legislative, regulatory, and policy goals as advocates for LGBTQ parents, youth and families.
+The Public Policy Intern will have the opportunity to learn about advocacy campaigns, law and policy affecting LGBTQ families, and the legislative process.
+The Public Policy Intern will create public policy outreach materials, carry out communications with Congressional staff, carry out research on members of Congress, and will have the opportunity to attend meetings with members of Congress and/or their staff, as well as develop materials and carry out outreach to campaign members.

 Family Equality Council provides a team-based environment and we value the benefits of a diversified workplace.
 Women, people of color, transgender individuals and members of other underrepresented populations are strongly encouraged to apply.